dbank-devsecops/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis.md

 | `page` | query string |
 | `service` | Provided by dependency injection |

 The preceding parameters are all bound from request data automatically, without the need for user code.
-To appreciate the convenience that this provides, the following examples show how to read the request data manually.
+To appreciate the convenience that this provides, the following examples show how to read request data manually.

 <!-- TODO -->
 <!-- Show examples of the first four supported binding sources -->